 The SubZero MiniControl is a super compact controller that can pop in your backpack if you’re on the move, or simply not looking to take up too much space in your setup.
 It's got faders, knobs, plus transport buttons to control your music software.

 Unsurprisingly, this type of controller is usually purpose-built for its intended software.
 The Ableton Push 2 is a beautifully designed, comprehensive controller for Ableton’s Live software.
 Boasting 64 velocity-sensitive pads and 8 touch-sensitive encoders, the Push 2 allows for streamlined navigation of every corner of Ableton Live, from performing melodies to recording and in-depth editing of your MIDI performances.

 EWI (Electronic Wind Instrument) controllers showcase one of the most fascinating elements of MIDI technology.
 They emulate a real wind instrument by turning your breath and fingered notes into digital data, allowing you to play software wind instruments with incredible expression.

-The Akai EWI USB Instrument Controller is a great choice – it ships with Aria player software, so you can fully explore the expressive control on offer.
-The Akai EWI USB will interpret elements of performance such as breath pressure, dynamics, fingering and bite pressure.
+The Roland AE-01 Aerophone Mini Digital Wind Instrument is a great choice – it will interpret multiple elements of performance such as breath pressure, dynamics, fingering and bite pressure.
+You'll also find six built-in sounds with 50 more available via the companion App.